 John and Yoko famously honeymooned in bed.
 The couple, staged a one week "bed-in" in Amsterdam as a demonstration and call for peace.
 These two never did anything by the books.

 See more:The Most Iconic Celebrity Brides

-Paul and Linda
+Paul McCartney and Linda Eastman, March 12, 1969

-George and Pattie Boyd
+George Harrison and Pattie Boyd, January 21, 1966

-The woman who inspired two of history's most romantic songs, Something and Wonderful Tonight, broke the hearts of millions of girls by marrying George Harrison on January 21, 1966.
-The couple, who was constantly surrounded by media attention, decided on an early morning registry office in Surrey, to keep things quiet at the peak of Beatlemania.
+The woman who inspired two of history's most romantic songs, "Something" and "Wonderful Tonight," broke the hearts of millions of girls by marrying George Harrison on January 21, 1966.
+The couple, who were constantly surrounded by media attention, decided on an early morning register office in Surrey, to keep things quiet at the peak of Beatlemania.

-"The ceremony took place early in the morning at Epsom register office, in Surrey, not the most glamorous place, and the room was very hot and stuffy.
-Brian Epstein was there and Paul McCartney, who was George's best man," Boyd wrote in her autobiography Wonderful Tonight.
+"The ceremony took place early in the morning at Epsom register office, in Surrey, not the most glamorous place, and the room was very hot and stuffy," Boyd wrote in her autobiography, Wonderful Tonight.
+"Brian Epstein was there and Paul McCartney, who was George's best man."

-Boyd would famously go on to marry Harrison's best friend, and frequent collaborator, Eric Clapton, and inspire two of his biggest hits, Wonderful Tonight and Layla, while Harrison would marry Olivia Harrison.
+Boyd would later go on to marry Harrison's friend and frequent collaborator, Eric Clapton, and inspire two of his biggest hits, "Wonderful Tonight" and "Layla," while Harrison would then marry Olivia Harrison.

-Ringo and Barbara Bach
+Ringo Starr and Barbara Bach, April 27, 1981

-While Richard Starkey, aka Ringo Starr, married his first wife Maureen Cox in 1965, his second wedding to Barbara Bach would call for the first Beatles reunion since the death of John Lennon.
+While Richard Starkey, a.k.a.
+Ringo Starr, married his first wife Maureen Cox in 1965, his second wedding to Barbara Bach would call for the first Beatles reunion since the death of John Lennon.